Avaiga/taipy-doc/docs/manuals/core/user_core_features.md

 After each [`Task`](./user_core_concepts.md#task) execution, you can be notified by subscribing to [`Pipeline`](./user_core_concepts.md#pipeline) or [`Scenario`](./user_core_concepts.md#scenario).

-You will be notified for each scenario or pipeline by default except if you specify one as a target.
+You will be notified for each scenario or pipeline by default, except if you specify one as a target.

 If you want a function named `my_function` to be called on each task execution of all scenarios, use `tp.subscribe_scenario(my_function)`.
-You can use `tp.subscribe_pipeline(my_function)` if you are working on the pipeline level.
+You can use `tp.subscribe_pipeline(my_function)` to work at the pipeline level.

-If you want your function `your_function` to be called for each task of a scenario called `my_scenario` you should do `tp.subscribe_scenario(your_function, my_scenario)`.
-Same for the pipeline.
-If you want to be notified only on a pipeline named `my_pipeline` do `tp.subscribe_pipelin(your_function, my_pipeline)`.
+If you want your function `my_function` to be called for each task of a scenario called `my_scenario`, you should call `tp.subscribe_scenario(my_function, my_scenario)`.
+It is similar in the context of pipelines: to be notified on a given pipeline stored in `my_pipeline`, you must call `tp.subscribe_pipeline(my_function, my_pipeline)`.

 You can also unsubscribe to scenarios by using `tp.unsubscribe_scenario(function)` or `tp.unsubscribe_pipeline(function)` for pipelines.
 Same as for subscription, the unsubscription can be global,